Rohith1110/Visiting-Card-OCR-Voice-Note-Automation/README.md

 # 🪪 Visiting Card OCR & Voice Note Automation

 This project automates the extraction of contact details from business card images, transcribes voice note comments, and stores all information in an Excel file.
-Ideal for events or clinics where you receive many business cards and want to log both card data and your personal notes.
+Ideal for events or clinics where you receive many business cards and want to log both card data and your personal notes [Make sure not to Upload blur images].

 ---